Wesley Snipes: Early life

-Snipes was born in Orlando, Florida, the son of Marian (née Long), a teacher's assistant, and Wesley Rudolph Snipes, an aircraft engineer.
-He grew up in the Bronx.
-He attended the High School of Performing Arts of Fiorello H. LaGuardia High School of Music & Art and Performing Arts but moved back to Florida before he could graduate.
+Wesley Trent Snipes was born on July 31, 1962, in Orlando, Florida. the son of Wesley Rudolph Snipes, an aircraft engineer, and Marian (née Long), a teacher's assistant.
+He grew up in The Bronx, one of five New York City boroughs.
+Snipes attended the High School of Performing Arts of Fiorello H.La Guardia High School of Music & Art and Performing Arts, but returned to Florida before he could graduate.
 After graduating from Jones High School in Orlando, Snipes returned to New York and attended the State University of New York at Purchase, from which he received a bachelor's degree in fine arts.
 Snipes also attended Southwestern College in California.